 Children have a natural interest in animals and that bond can be nurtured through humane education and compassionate animal care.
 We can stop the cycle of violence against animals by instilling empathy and humane ethics at every stage of development.
-We have provided a link for parents and educators through The Humane Society of the United States to begin teaching kindness and compassion for all animals.
+Our ACE Humane Education Program provides children place to learn responaible pet ownership and have compassion for all animals.

 Low Cost Vet Care

 Every pet deserves a healthy life, and affordable vet care is essential to giving your pet that care.
 There are many low cost vet care providers that can be found online and local shelters usually provide low cost vaccinations and spay/neuter clinics.
 Low cost vet services are also provided by Petsmart and Petco, check your local stores for information.

 THE SPAY AND NEUTER CLINIC is cost effective and available to the public in the following states:

 We cannot accept stray or found animals.
 All stray dogs must be surrendered to your local animal care and control or humane society.
 Cooper's Chance is located in Maricopa County, Arizona and must follow local regulations and laws.
 Maricopa county residents if you see a dog on the road, please call Maricopa County Animal Care and Control (MCACC) at 602-506-PETS.
 MCACC does not pick up stray cats unless they have bitten someone.
 If you have been bitten by a cat, you must report it by calling 602-506-PETS.
 Most areas consider stray cats to be feral animals and will not pick them up.
 Check your local area for community trap and release programs for feral cats.
 If you have an after-hours emergency, call your local police department.